Home Page

 Rach: "That sounds awesome."

-If you take one thing from this post, it’s this: don’t shuck without a glove.
+If you take one thing from this post, it is this: do not shuck without a glove.
 A good cut-resistant glove costs less than a night out and can save you from a pretty bad injury.

 Quick recommendation:

 If you just want a solid, reliable glove, go with the first option below.
-It’s what most home shuckers need and the best balance of comfort, protection, and price.
+It is what most home shuckers need and the best balance of comfort, protection, and price.

 MOST RECOMMENDED